rohan09-raj/android-app-gitify/README.md

 - Dagger Hilt

 ## How to setup locally?
-- Clone the repository
+- Clone the repository to your local machine
 - Create a GitHub OAuth App
-- Add the following details when creating the OAuth App
+- Add the following details while creating the OAuth App
 ```
 Application name: Gitify
 Homepage URL: http://localhost